 Who We Are

 We are a culturally diverse people of African ancestry embracing and claiming our Hawaiian heritage dating back to the mid-1700s.

 In the 1800s, the early settlers were escaping the hardship of slavery were ship hands (laborers) on commercial ships in the mid-1700s and later whaling vessels from Africa, Brazil, Caribbean Islands, and mainland United States seeking freedom and opportunities for a better life in paradise, the Hawaiian Islands.
 They married Hawaiian, Portuguse and Asian women.
 Their descendants still live among us.
 Synergism is the common thread and fabric of our Hawaiian connectivity for future generations to educate our youth.

 This history has been hidden in Hawaiian archives for over two hundred years.
 Until 1997, no institution has focus or acknowledge the history about people of the African diaspora population in Hawai’i.

 From AADCCH’s inception, volunteers have quietly shared these untold stories in the community through collaborative projects.
 We continue to look for ways to tap the power of the early settlers’ experiences that will allow the organization to leverage the resources needed to create a better future for young people of ethnically diverse cultures to empower their identities, in particular, students who are not performing at grade level in schools and support pathways for low-income youth to succeed.
 People of African heritage have always led the way embracing opportunity to transform society to make a difference in the community.

-To preserve, perpetuate & promote the history about Hawaiian Africana settlers, their descendants, & contemporary contributions to educate young and old residents.
+To preserve, perpetuate & promote the historical contributions about Africana early settlers, their Hawaiian descendants, & contemporary (AA) to educate young and old residents.

 To preserve the footprints of Hawaiian Africana settlers, their descendants two hundred years contributions to Island history including World War II Pacific Theater to the 21st century.